The most useful Iceland camper maps for your trip

 Map: Iceland Attractions Map for Camper Van adventurers

 If you’re planning to spend your nights in campsites during your trip, a good idea would be to buy the camping card.
 It will allow you to stay in approximately 40 campsites of Iceland.

 They are valid for 2 adults and 2 kids, for a price of €179, so this is perfect for families, or even couples for a long stay.

-We have for sure the best waterfalls of the world in Iceland.
+We have for sure some of the best waterfalls of the world in Iceland.
 In another article we are talking about the 10 best Waterfalls in Iceland, but in fact, there are not only ten.
 Here we present to you every waterfall in Iceland.

 You may have your own favorite ones, but here’s our Kuku top 3:

 Want to take a nice bath in a hot swimming pool in Iceland?
 We especially like it in winter, feeling the cold air on your face while being in hot water is an awesome experience.

 Hot springs are like a religion in Iceland, and Icelanders really like to gather and enjoy a nice bath with families and friends.